 Talks and Visits

 During 2021 we had a talk by Tom Reid of the EA on Otters and Beavers in the Stour catchment area.
-Also a tour a Historic tour of Sandwich to learn more about this important Medieval port.
+Also a tour of Historic Sandwich to learn more about this important Medieval port.

 February 2022 – a talk was given at Littlebourne War Memorial Hall by WilderBlean on the aims and objectives of the planned introduction of European bison to Blean woods.